-In June 2018, Attorney General Jeff Sessions overturned an immigration court’s decision and issued a precedential decision that makes it even more difficult for asylum seekers to obtain asylum protection in the United States by citing fear of domestic abuse.
+In June 2018, former Attorney General Jeff Sessions overturned an immigration court’s decision and issued a precedential decision that makes it even more difficult for asylum seekers to obtain asylum protection in the United States by citing fear of domestic abuse.
 This is also the case for asylum seekers who make asylum claims based on their fear of gang violence.

 The Attorney General has authority over all immigration courts and delivered a speech, which was followed by a USCIS memo, that outlined when USCIS officers should use their discretion in asylum cases.